X-niper/UniTalker/README.md

 [PCA models](https://drive.google.com/file/d/1e0sG2vvdrtAMgwD5njctifhX0ai4eu3g/view?usp=sharing): download the pca models and unzip it in "./unitalker_data_release"

-use "git lfs pull" to get "./resources.zip" and unzip it in this repo
+use "git lfs pull" to get "./resources.zip" and "./test_audios.zip" and unzip it in this repo

 Finally, these files should be organized as follows: